StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 1. `clip_01_03.md` - which is stored in docs/src and included in the documentation
 2. `clip_01_03.ipynb` - stored in the notebooks directory for use in Jupyter

-The intention is that when needed clips with names such as `clip_05_07t.jl`, `clip_05_07s.jl` and `clip_05_07m.jl` will show up.
+The intention is that when needed clips with names such as `02/clip_08t.jl`, `clip_08s.jl` and `clip_08m.jl` will show up.
 These will contain mcmc implementations using Turing.jl, CmdStan.jl and Mamba.jl respectively.
 Examples have been added to chapter 2.

-Occasionally a clip will contain just a single snippet and will be referred to as `clip_02.jl`, e.g, in chapters/03
+Occasionally a clip will contain just a single snippet and will be referred to as `03/clip_02.jl`.
+Almost identical models are named e.g. `04/clip_07.0s.jl` and `04/clip_07.1s.jl`.
+In that example just the priors differ.

-From chapter 8 onwards, the **Turing** versions of the mcmc models are available as e.g. chapters/08/m8.1.jl.
-In a few cases **Mamba** models are provided as well.
-Equivalent **CmdStan** versions are in the clip files.
+From chapter 8 onwards, the **Turing** versions of the mcmc models are available as e.g. chapters/08/m8.1t.jl.
+Equivalent **CmdStan** versions and, in a few cases **Mamba** models, are provided as well.

 ## Acknowledgements